1r0n3d3v3l0per/scribeflow-mce/README.md

 ## Installation for OpenAI

-To use the TinyMCE Toolbar Plugin with TinyMCE 4, 5, or 6, follow these steps:
+To use the scribeflow-mce Toolbar Plugin with TinyMCE 4, 5, or 6, follow these steps:

 1. Download the OpenAI plugin package from the "Release" section of the GitHub repository.